View Document

 Initial Review

-(21) Students with queries or concerns about their result for an assessment task should first ask the original marker of the piece of assessment to review their work with them.
+(22) Students with queries or concerns about their result for an assessment task should first ask the original marker of the piece of assessment to review their work with them.
 If the original assessor is not available students should approach the Subject Coordinator.
-This request must be made as soon as possible and no later than 10 business days of the student receiving the result for the task.
+This request must be made as soon as possible and within seven (7) calendar days of the student receiving the result for the task.

-(22) Within 10 business days of the student’s request the marker will discuss the student’s performance in the assessment task with the student with reference to the marking criteria.
+(23) Within ten (10) business days of the student’s request, or within a shorter period for terms and other shorter teaching periods, the marker will discuss the student’s performance in the assessment task with the student with reference to the rubric.
 They will also check that the result has been calculated correctly but will not re-mark the work.

 1. students may not remove the assessed material from the inspection room when viewing on site;